 St Paul’s Cathedral is the most famous and iconic cathedral in London.
-It has been used as a backdrop for many major events throughout history, including the wedding of Prince Charles to Lady Diana Spencer and Winston Churchill’s funeral.
+It has been used as a backdrop for many major events throughout history, including the wedding of King Charles III to Lady Diana Spencer and Winston Churchill’s funeral.
 The wedding attracted over a million spectators, who lined the processional route from Clarence House to the City of London and its St Paul’s Cathedral.

 St Paul’s was even damaged during World War II Blitz but still managed to remain an enduring symbol of resilience.
 It was Sir Winston Churchill who said that St Paul’s Cathedral must be saved at all costs.